-My hidden corner of Maine is a place nestled in the Kennebec valley where the lupines grow in groves.
-The wildflowers grow rapid and deer feed on wild strawberry’s daily.
-Overlooking barker pond in a cabin up on the hill my father and grandfather built and has been passed down.
+My hidden corner of Maine is a place nestled in the Kennebec Valley where the lupines grow in groves.
+The wildflowers grow rapidly and deer feed on wild strawberry's daily.
+Overlooking Barker Pond in a cabin up on the hill my father and grandfather built and has been passed down.
 The beauty is simple and the raw landscape is something to be reckoned with.

 Blue Horizons is our quiet go to spot for our family to get away from the summer hustle and bustle of Bar Harbor.
 We spend hours skipping stones, exploring the aquatic life lining the shoreline and just enjoying the best that Maine has to offer thanks to the Maine Coast Heritage Trust.

 About 12 miles out in the ocean sits a lovely rock named Monhegan.
 On it one can find peace and tranquility by walking the "Red Ribbon Trail" into a beautiful and enchanting forest.
 I long for the day I will return and bask in its sacred wonder.